huahaofeng/v8-wiki/Contributing.md

 v8-riscv-tools/test-riscv.sh
 ```

-Please run this same suite of tests locally before opening your PR to avoid wasting any one's time.
+Please firstly get the v8-riscv-tools repo from https://github.com/v8-riscv/v8-riscv-tools.git, then run this same suite of tests locally before opening your PR to avoid wasting any one's time.

 All pull requests must be reviewed and approved by at least one owner before being accepted.
 Please also review ["Using Git"](using-git) and ensure that your commit messages follow the guidelines laid out there.